Live Concert Review: Bayside and Anxious

 The Importance of Devotion and Desire

 Fucking COVID, right?
 First it keeps venues closed and now when venues can finally start to recoup with 2 years worth of fantastic tours it takes band members out of the fold.
-I mean come on, and together had the “elder (dont call me emo) emo” in me ready to pretend my bones don’t creak and shed a little energy in the pit.
+I mean come on, Thrice and Bayside together had the “elder (dont call me emo) emo” in me ready to pretend my bones don’t creak and shed a little energy in the pit.
 2004 me would have lost his shit.
 2022 me, was also stoked enough to have misplaced some fecal matter, if not fully lose his shit.

 Instead 8 hours before doors Thrice shared the unfortunate news that a member of their crew had a positive test and they’d have to miss the show.
 While my feelings are really the least important aspect of their diagnosis and I sincerely hope everyone has a full, speedy and easy recovery, I was certainly bummed by the news.
 As every goofy member of middle management loves to say, though, “it is what it is,” and I was going to show up, cross my fingers and hope for the best.